MirthOsas/palindrome-checker/README.md

 # palindrome-checker
-In this project I got to use the Math.random(), split, reverse and join javascript methods.
+In this project, I got to use the Math.random(), split, reverse and join javascript methods.